Stillpoint-Software/hyperbee.migrations/readme.md

 The migration runner scans all provided assemblies for any classes implementing the **Migration** base class and then orders them according to their migration value.

-After each migration is executed, a document of type **MigrationDocument** is inserted into your database, to ensure the next time the runner is executed that migration is not executed again.
+After each migration is executed, a **MigrationRecord** is inserted into your database, to ensure the next time the runner is executed that migration is not executed again.
 When a migration is rolled back the document is removed.

 You can modify the runner options by passing an action to the **.AddCouchbaseMigrations** call: